amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       -  **BiasTargetQuantType**: (QuantType) Bias data type to be mixed in the model.
          If BiasTargetQuantType is not specified and Int32Bias is True, the BiasTargetQuantType will be int32.
          If BiasTargetQuantType is not specified and Int32Bias is False, the BiasTargetQuantType will be same as WeightTargetQuantType.
+      -  **DualQuantNodes**: (Bool) Some backend compilers require that two types of quantization nodes exist simultaneously on the tensors which connect two different precision nodes, for example, they require the tensor that connects BFP16 Conv and BF16 Reshape has a BFP node and a QDQ pair both.
+The default value is False.
       -  **OutputIndex**: (Int) The index of model output to be calculated for loss.
       -  **L2Target**: (Float) The L2 loss will be no larger than the L2Target.
          If L2Target is not specified, the model will be quantized to the target quant type.